-The amazing Board of Directors of Molly’s Fund Fighting Lupus are individuals dedicated toward the fight against lupus.
-Their passion to help move our organization forward, to support the mission and vision and make a difference for those with lupus is immeasurable.
-This commitment, knowledge, and expertise will continue to ensure the sustainability and vitality of the foundation.
+The Board of Directors of Molly’s Fund Fighting Lupus are dedicated to ending lupus.
+Their passion to help move our organization forward to support the mission and vision and make a difference for those with lupus is immeasurable.
+This commitment, knowledge, and expertise will continue to ensure the sustainability and vitality of the organization.

 Molly McCabe co-founded Molly’s Fund Fighting Lupus after being diagnosed with lupus.
 She, her mother Debbie, and a group of committed volunteers are determined to improve the lives of people with lupus through increased awareness, earlier diagnosis, and peer support.
 Molly spends much of her time communicating with lupus patients to determine their most pressing needs…the needs that Molly’s Fund Fighting Lupus aims to fulfill.

 Julie is a stay at home mother to Chase who was born in 2000, and married to her husband Brian since 1998.
 She resides in Wilsonville, Oregon.
 She has many hobbies, including running,which she does when her health allows.
 She was diagnosed with lupus in March of 1988.
 She tries to stay as active as possible by running in different events around the Portland area over the years.
 In 2012, she attended Serving Up Style where she found out that a local race was going to benefit Molly’s Fund in 2013, so she set up her team, “Lupus Sucks”.
 She was thrilled to be involved in bringing awareness to lupus and to be able to do something she loved at the same time.
 She is very excited to help continue to bring awareness to lupus through Molly’s Fund and spread the word that LUPUS SUCKS.